matsy/homePage/README.md

 I modified their code to serve my purpose. pushed the code to the repository and saved the content to publish it to the GitHub Page.
 </p>

+Do let me know if you have a better template

 <h2> </h2>